Brooke Boney: Career

 This prompted a harsh backlash, mixed reactions from some viewers, and much commentary in the media.

 In February 2021, Southern Cross Austereo announced that Boney and Linda Marigliano would host The Dream Club podcast on LiSTNR.
-The podcast is a weekly social commentary and pop culture reviews on all the highs and lows of internet culture.
+The podcast is a weekly social commentary and pop culture reviews on internet culture.

 In November 2021, Boney won Nine Network's Lego Masters: Bricksmas specials.

-In December 2022, Nine announced that Boney will host Carols by Candelight with David Campbell.
+In December 2022, Nine announced that Boney will host Carols by Candlelight with David Campbell.

 In January 2023, Boney replaced Alex Cullen as news presenter on Today taking on news and entertainment with Cullen focusing on sport.

+In April 2023, Boney filled in on Will & Woody on the KIIS Network whilst Woody Whitelaw competed in I'm a Celebrity...Get Me Out of Here!.

+In March 2024, Boney announced her resignation from the Nine Network to take up an opportunity to study at Oxford University.
+She will finish with the network after the 2024 Summer Olympics.

 Other roles

 Boney is a spokesperson for the GO Foundation, which focuses on education for Indigenous Australians.

 A portrait of Boney and her pet pug Jimmy by Laura Jones was a finalist for the 2022 Archibald Prize.